An all-purpose healing charm

 For actual healing sessions where the client is coming to your home, I have developed the following outline.
 This outline is based on the more traditional brauch methods and you'll find that most of the PowWow Doctors practicing today will utilize an outline similar to, if not the same as, the following:

 4. Do the techniques necessary in order to effect their healing.
 Whether you are doing a charm for pain relief or a chant for a specific illness or whatever, work through it carefully.
 Take breaks so you do not overwhelm your client.
 Don't be spooky or weird or silly about it.
 Just stick to your technique.
-Remember that it is the power of Christ working through you, you alone do not posess the power.
-Remember also that some may be uncomfortable with elaborate displays or discussions of magical techniques.
+Keep in mind that some may be uncomfortable with elaborate displays or discussions of magical techniques.
 Your methods should be kept simple and/or quiet so as not to alarm your client.

 The third type of brauch work you may be called on to do falls into the realm of 'more complex'.
 This is work to banish the negative effects of witchery or spiritual contacts.
-A lesser-known aspect of PowWow is the Pow-wow Doctor's role as Exorcist.
-The mistake made in modern types with the more 'spiritually loose' individuals is that they all have the power to banish malevolent energies and forces and this false sense of power can be dangerous at best; deadly at worst.
+A lesser-known aspect of Powwow is the Powwower's role as Exorcist.
+The mistake made in modern types with the more spiritually loose individuals is that they all have the power to banish malevolent energies and forces and this false sense of power can be dangerous at best; deadly at worst.
 I've met countless individuals who claim to have vanquished demonic forces and the powers of darkness; not to mention simple ghosts and the out-of-control effects of bad magic; and I question the truth of such claims.
-Prior to my becoming a Christian, I had no real belief in the power of negative witchery or spiritual/demonic forces.
+There was once a time when I had no real belief in the power of negative witchery or spiritual/demonic forces.
 It wasn't until I was on the receiving end of such workings that I realized not only how dangerous such things could be, but how little the practitioners who were calling upon these forces knew what they were doing.
-A good rule of thumb to adhere to when you are faced with a potential evil spirit or negative witchery: Don't assume you can handle it because you cannot.
+A good rule of thumb to adhere to when you are faced with a potential evil spirit or negative witchery: Don't assume you can handle it because you probably cannot.
 Things like this are of a completely different nature than we are.
-In the realm of Pow-wow, leave situations like this to those who know what they are doing and have the spiritual foundation to do it.
+In the realm of Powwow, leave situations like this to those who know what they are doing and have the spiritual foundation to do it.
 In my personal experience, Christ is the only true power when it comes to vanquishing witchcraft and demonic forces, and only a Christian has access to this power.